Dia duit! Maoileachlainn Mícheál Ó Purséil is ainm dom.

-A tenth generation African, born and schooled in the Kingdom of Swaziland.
+A tenth generation African, born and schooled in the Kingdom of Swaziland, an Irish citizen.

 Colonial drifter wafted by the winds of change through Rhodesia, Zimbabwe, South Africa, New Zealand and now Australia.